nicolaskruchten/pivottable/ReadMe.md

 A demo of PivotTable.js loaded up with a sample dataset of Canadian Members of Parliament as of 2012 can be found here: [PivotTable.js demo](http://nicolaskruchten.github.io/pivottable/examples/mps_prepop.html).

 A version of this demo which include Google Chart renderers can be found here: [Google Charts demo](http://nicolaskruchten.github.io/pivottable/examples/gchart.html).

+A fully-loaded version with all renderers and jQuery UI Touch Punch for mobile compatibility is here: [Fully Loaded demo](http://nicolaskruchten.github.io/pivottable/examples/fully_loaded.html).

 Finally, here is a demo where you can view your own data from a local CSV file, all in-browser with no server support: [Local CSV demo](http://nicolaskruchten.github.io/pivottable/examples/local.html).